-6. Sudden injury or illness
+6. Sudden Injury or Illness

-Temporary permission for use of a word processor may be allowed if there is injury or late diagnosis of condition that has made use of word processor necessary.
+Temporary permission for use of a word processor may be allowed if there is injury or late diagnosis of a condition which has made use of a word processor necessary.

-7. Arrangements at the time of the assessment for the use of a word processor -
+7. Arrangements at the Time of the Assessment for the Use of a Word Processor

-This section refers to Instructions for Conducting Examinations (ICE 2021-2).
+This section refers to Instructions for Conducting Examinations (ICE 2022-3).

-A candidate using a word processor is accommodated in the room used by other students requiring access arrangements or in a smaller room where this is a proven access requirement for the individual student.
+A candidate using a word processor will be accommodated in the room used by other students requiring access arrangements or in a smaller room where this is a proven access requirement for the individual student.
+Students are not allowed to use their own personal laptop but will have a laptop provided for exams and practise exams (PPEs), as required.

-In compliance with the current regulations Hampstead School:
+In compliance with the current regulations, Hampstead School:

-- provides a word processor with the spelling and grammar check facility/predictive text disabled (switched off) unless an awarding body's specification says otherwise (ICE 14.20) - (where a candidate is to be seated with the main cohort without the use of a power point) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 - 6391/01 (ICE 14.22)

-If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
+- provides a word processor with the spelling and grammar check facility/predictive text disabled (switched off) unless an awarding body's specification says otherwise (ICE 14.20) - (where a candidate is to be seated with the main cohort without the use of a power point) checks the battery capacity of the word processor before the candidate's exam to ensure that the battery is sufficiently charged for the entire duration of the exam (ICE 14.21) - ensures the candidate is reminded to ensure that their centre number, candidate number and the unit/component code appear on each page as a header or footer e.g. 12345/8001 6391/01 (ICE 14.22) If a candidate is using the software application Notepad or Wordpad these do not allow for the insertion of a header or footer.
 In such circumstances once the candidate has completed the examination and printed off his/her typed script, they are instructed to handwrite their details as a header or footer.
-The candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way.

-• ensures the candidate understands that each page of the typed script must be numbered, e.g. page 1 of 6 (ICE 14.23)
+The candidate is supervised throughout this process to ensure that he/she is solely performing this task and not rereading their answers or amending their work in any way - ensures the candidate understands that each page of the typed script must be numbered, e.g. page 1 of 6 (ICE 14.23)

-- ensures the candidate is reminded by invigilators to save his/her work at regular intervals. (or where possible, an IT technician will set up 'autosave' on each laptop/tablet) - instructs the candidate to use a minimum of 12pt font and double spacing in order to assist examiners when marking (ICE 14.24) - •
+- ensures the candidate is reminded by invigilators to save his/her work at regular intervals. (or where possible, an IT technician will set up 'autosave' on each laptop/tablet) - instructs the candidate to use a minimum of 12 point type font and double spacing in order to assist examiners when marking (ICE 14.24)